 - From there you can dice, chop or use the plantain whole

 There are also methods for steaming or boiling off the peel of a plantain.
-(14) You can also peel a plantain like a banana, but depending on ripeness, the skin may be too hard to make that happen.
+You can peel a plantain like a banana, but depending on ripeness, the skin may be too hard to make that happen.

 Plantains can be used in many ways for food: